Redevelopment and Extension of the Haut-Jura Park Visitor Center in Lajoux

 • Programme

-Exhibition, meeting, and screening rooms, offices
+Exhibition, meeting and screening areas, offices

 • Surface area